Skip to content

 Fines, Penalties, and Special Assessments

-- Written notice of the violation.
+- Written notice of the violation (at least 10 days before a hearing).

-- A chance to correct the issue.
+- A chance to correct the issue before discipline is imposed.

 - A hearing before the board of directors.